Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions

 When compared to XGBoost, the proposed QML model with Amplitude Encoding does not demonstrate clearly superior performance.
 In fact, it yields a higher average RMSE in cross-validation settings, albeit with a smaller standard deviation.
 However, due to the higher variance observed in XGBoost, its performance improvement is not statistically significant.
 Moreover, in the leave-one-out cross-validation, the proposed QML model outperforms XGBoost.
 These findings suggest that further tuning of the QML model’s parameters and architecture could potentially enhance its performance and make it more competitive.

+A direct comparison across the models clarifies the trade-offs between predictive accuracy and computational efficiency.
+As summarized in Table \ref{tab:all_best}, the QML model with Amplitude Encoding achieves the lowest average RMSE and smallest standard deviation among the neural-network–based architectures, while the FNN and XGBoost trains substantially faster in simulation (around 0.03/0.02 s per epoch versus approximately 0.73 s for the hybrid QML model).
+The Angle-Encoding variant lies in between: it is slower than the FNN due to the additional auxiliary layer and exhibits higher variance than the Amplitude-Encoding model.
+These results highlight the central trade-off of hybrid quantum models in the NISQ era—improved predictive regularization and stability at the cost of greater computational overhead.

-From a computational perspective, our results indicate that the QML model with Amplitude Encoding is slightly more time-efficient in simulation than the model using Angle Encoding.
-This is expected, as the Angle Encoding model requires an additional auxiliary layer in its architecture.
-Comparing the time performance of the QML model with the other classical models is not meaningful at this stage.
-A fair assessment of time efficiency can only be made when the QML model is implemented on real quantum hardware.
-That said, the practical implementation of Amplitude Encoding on current quantum devices remains challenging due to the need for deeper quantum circuits (see next Section~\ref{sec:limit}), which are more susceptible to noise and decoherence.
+From a computational standpoint, the QML model with Amplitude Encoding is also slightly more time-efficient in simulation than the Angle-Encoding variant, as expected from its simpler structure.
+However, a direct runtime comparison between the quantum and classical models is meaningless in simulation, since the classical architectures are trained on a GPU, whereas the quantum model runs on a CPU-based quantum simulation, as explicitly underlined in~\autoref{tab:specs}.
+A fair assessment of time efficiency can only be made once the QML model is executed on real quantum hardware.
+Moreover, while the Amplitude-Encoding model shows better simulated performance, its implementation on actual quantum devices remains challenging due to the deep circuits required, which are more prone to noise and decoherence (see Section \ref{sec:limit}, and supplementary materials for further details).